dreamwaffer/wikipeople/README.md

 # Wikipeople
 This is Diploma Thesis created in 2021/2022 summer semester.
 This work focus on creating big database of annotated pictures, which can be used to train AI models.

-I am using Wikimedia API to access a lot of informatin.
+I am using Wikimedia API to access a lot of information.
 I am trying to follow all API Etiquette rules, which are mentioned [here](https://www.mediawiki.org/wiki/API:Etiquette), but please let me know if I am doing something I should not.

 kotrblu2@fel.cvut.cz